 I hope everyone reading this is safe and well.
 In the coming weeks, there is a good chance that many of us will take measures to protect our health, possibly including quarantining at home.
 Some of us may already have done so.
-With this in mind, I wanted to reach out and share some of the resources we use and know of for working remotely.
+With this in mind, I wanted to reach out and share some of the resources we use at FORWARD Lawyer Marketing and know of for working remotely.

 I believe the contents of this article can help you limit any potential remote-work-related disruptions for your clients.
-Just as importantly, all of these tools and resources are free (or free with a premium option), sustainable and take minutes — not hours or days — to start using.
+Just as importantly, all of these tools and resources are free (or free with a premium option), sustainable, and take minutes — not hours or days — to start using.

 I would recommend keeping things simple and familiar.
 You probably already have access to more remote-work tools than you know, and compatibility will always be better “in the family” so to speak.
 Here are some essential free (often with paid upgrades) remote tools grouped with their corresponding company:

 As you start to get comfortable working remotely, you might consider expanding your toolkit.
-Think about Toggl for time tracking, Evernote for to-do lists, Dropbox for secure file sharing or Slack for group chat.
-Some of these may offer additional utility, better free features or an easier-to-use interface than the more integrated option.
+Think about Toggl for time tracking, Evernote for to-do lists, Dropbox for secure file-sharing or Slack for group chat.
+Some of these may offer additional utility, better free features, or an easier-to-use interface than the more integrated option.
 All are appropriate for small-to-medium-sized teams and scale up if necessary.

 In any case, a web search should take you to a sign-in or download page for most of these applications.
 Most will contain a brief (1-3 minute) tutorial for new users, which I would suggest following if you have the time.

-Temporarily it is probable that some existing and new clients will not be walking through your door physically, but you can automate handling of incoming leads with a service that provides support for managing and analyzing customer relationships — CRM, in other words.
-There are many options, including Salesforce, Zoho, Microsoft Dynamics 365, Mailchimp and so on.
+Temporarily it is probable that some existing and new clients will not be walking through your door physically, but you can automate the handling of incoming leads with a service that provides support for managing and analyzing customer relationships — CRM, in other words.
+There are many options, including Salesforce, Zoho, Microsoft Dynamics 365, Mailchimp, and so on.

 For more traditional leads, your receptionist can take calls from your office number on any phone you choose.
 To do this, you will need to set up call forwarding.
 You should be able to find instructions on how to do this on your phone company’s website.
 For example, on a Verizon or AT&T landline, the steps are as follows:

-If you decide to have your office work remotely temporarily during this time, hopefully you can do this before you relocate home, but you should also be able to change your settings from anywhere by using an app, an online portal or by calling customer service.
+If you decide to have your office work remotely temporarily during this time, hopefully, you can do this before you relocate home, but you should also be able to change your settings from anywhere by using an app, an online portal, or by calling customer service.
 The details could be different based on your service provider.

 Video conferences will help you maintain an “in-person” interaction with your clients and potential clients.
 You probably already have an account on two of the most popular services for this: Skype and Hangouts.
 These also double as text and voice chat programs.